“This is my life. I want no other.” — James Rebanks

-I’m a photographer and writer presently located in Auckland, New Zealand.
-My interest in the business and marketing side of the fashion and luxury industries (which was this site’s primary focus for several years) can be traced back to my family history of retailers, who ran a multi-generational department store (J.B.
+I’m a photographer, writer and long-term dabbler presently located in Arrowtown, New Zealand.
+My interest in the business and marketing side of the fashion and luxury industries (which was this site’s primary focus until 2014) can be traced back to my family history of retailers, who ran a multi-generational department store (J.B.
 Branch & Co.) in the rural midwest of the United States, founded in 1877 and closed in 1986.
-My parents, siblings, cousins, aunts and uncles staffed the family store, and I worked there myself for about five years, so retailing is “in my blood”, so to speak.
+My parents, siblings, cousins, aunts and uncles staffed the family store, and I worked there myself for about five years, so retailing was “in my blood”, so to speak.

 In December of 2010, I participated in an interview with the Fashionably Marketing website where I describe my history, and why I write this blog, in a little more detail: Interview With Fashion Luxury Blogger Nathan Branch